christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 ??? and_children idx are remapped

-Each element is in a graph whose embedding Q of dimension Nx100 (N number of nodes in the graph) is computed with the model, a stack of 4 Graph Convolutions $$A \dot X \dot W + B$$ where W are specialized depending on the type of node.
+Each element is in a graph whose embedding Q of dimension Nx100 (N number of nodes in the graph) is computed with the model, a stack of 4 Graph Convolutions $$A \cdot X \cdot W + B$$ where W are specialized depending on the type of node.

 The embedding is trained with triplet margin loss with euclidian distance, plus a regularization loss.